imanuelcostigan/fmdates/cran-comments.md

 Note relates to abbreviation used in DESCRIPTION which is expanded.

-* This is a minor bug fix update
+* This is a minor update which exports two additional functions

 ## Reverse dependencies